E. Coli Outbreaks Fast Facts

 March 7, 2017 - The SoyNut Butter Company announces the voluntary recall of all varieties of I.M.
 Healthy SoyNut Butters and I.M.
 Healthy Granola products.

-March 30, 2017 - The US Food and Drug Administration says no food products may be sold or distributed by the Dixie Dew Products, Inc. facility in Erlinger, Kentucky, because they may be contaminated with E. coli.
+March 30, 2017 - The FDA says no food products may be sold or distributed by the Dixie Dew Products, Inc. facility in Erlinger, Kentucky, because they may be contaminated with E. coli.
 Dixie Dew is I.M.
 Healthy's contracted soy nut butter manufacturer.

-May 4, 2017 - The Centers for Disease Control and Prevention announces that the outbreak investigation is over.
+May 4, 2017 - The CDC announces that the outbreak investigation is over.
 To date, 32 illnesses have been reported from 12 states.

 Romaine Lettuce (E. coli 0157:H7)

-April 10, 2018 - The CDC says it's investigating a multistate outbreak, with 17 people infected from seven states.
+April 10, 2018 - The CDC says it's investigating a multistate outbreak of E. coli infections.

-April 13, 2018 - The CDC reports that choppped romaine lettuce is the likely source of the outbreak that has affected at least 35 people from 11 states.
+April 13, 2018 - The CDC reports that its investigation is focused on chopped romaine lettuce from the Yuma, Arizona, region.
+According to the CDC, 35 people from 11 states have fallen ill.

-April 18, 2018 - The source is probably romaine lettuce from the Yuma, Arizona, region, the CDC says.
-At least 53 people have been infected from 16 states.
+April 18, 2018 - In an update, the CDC reports that 53 people from 16 states have been infected.
+A total of 95% of those sickened said they ate romaine lettuce before the illness started.

 April 20, 2018 - The CDC expands its warning to include all forms of romaine lettuce from the Yuma area, including whole heads and hearts, not just chopped.